AhmadAlkhalaileh/mumpsIDE/docs/README.md

 - Global search across all files
 - Type filename to find quickly
 - Navigate to files instantly
-- Similar to PhpStorm's "Search Everywhere"
+- Similar to 's "Search Everywhere"

 ---